xamarin/dev-days-labs/HandsOnLab/README.md

 ### Model

-We will be pulling down information about spearks.
+We will be pulling down information about speakers.
 Open the **DevDaysSpeakers/Model/Speaker.cs** file and add the following properties inside of the **Speaker** class:

 ```csharp
 public string Id { get; set; }